DyuthiVivek/VR_Project2_IMT2022018_523_572/README.md

 - Basic finetuned BLIP (FP32): The original fine-tuned BLIP model took 0.127 seconds/image, using standard 32-bit floating point precision with no inference optimizations.
 - With KV Cache: Inference took  0.090 seconds/image.
 This is as KV caching  enabls key-value caching which allows the model to reuse previously computed attention keys/values during generation, reducing redundant computations and speeding up inference.
 - With FP16 Precision: Using this the inference took 0.095 seconds/image .
 As switching to 16-bit floating point (FP16) reduces memory usage and takes advantage of faster tensor operations on modern GPUs, leading to improved inference time.
-- We could observer as the size of the test data increased the speeding up of inference time decresed.
+- We could observe as the size of the test data increased the speeding up of inference time decresed.

 ## Challenges